 Pasture harvest was identified as the most important single factor impacting on profit as expressed by return on capital (R2 = 0.41), with the second most important factor, stocking rate, having an R2 = 0.25.
 The selection of a production system will also significantly impact on the resulting level of business performance due to its substantial impact on a wide range of key profit-related ratios.
 As a result, this paper proposes that both the level of pasture harvest and the choice of production system can be combined with operator proficiency to form the three primary factors that influence the level of profit on pasture-based dairy farms.

 This addendum to the paper includes a comparison between the Australian set of data and a South African set of data.
 The South Africa analysis comprises 244 sets of dairy farm data relatively equally spread across the four years of 2014/15, 2015/16, 2016/17 and 2017/18.
 All graphs from the main paper are replicated in this addendum using the same figure numbers and titles, with the Australian and South African graph of each ratio plotted side-by-side.

-To download the paper please click here.
+To view and download the paper please click here.

-To download the addendum please click here.
+To view and download the addendum please click here.